 We suggest arriving at 10:45 am.
 After you have parked, enter the front door with the cross design.
 Greeters and ushers will be there to help you get a bulletin, find a seat, and enjoy a moment of quiet meditation during our opening music.

 What do you have for children?

-Child care for ages birth-kindergarten is available during the worship service.
-Many parents choose to have their children stay in the worship service with them for the first ten or fifteen minutes, until the Time with Children.
-The Time with Children is a special reading or thought for the day designed especially for young worshipers.
-After Time with Children, teachers accompany younger children to classrooms for a time of Bible stories, play, and music.
+Child care for ages birth-kindergarten is available during the worship service in the Education Wing.
+Many parents choose to have their children stay in the worship service with them for the first ten or fifteen minutes, until the Time with Young Worshipers.
+The Time with Young Worshipers is a special reading or thought for the day designed especially for young worshipers.
+After this, a parent or the educator will accompany younger children to the nursery for a time of play, a light snack and stories.
+Children are always welcome to stay in worship!
 At all times, children’s Bibles, picture books, and activity bags are available at the back of the sanctuary.